ldanilek/query-cookbook/DYNAMIC_QUERY.md

 ## TL;DR

-The file [dynamicQuery.ts](/convex/dynamicQuery.ts) has a pattern which you can copy to build queries dynamically.
-You can copy it into a .cursorrules file to encourage Cursor to use it, or otherwise add it to your workflow.
+The file [dynamicQuery.ts](https://github.com/ldanilek/query-cookbook/blob/main/convex/dynamicQuery.ts) has a pattern which you can copy to build Convex queries dynamically.
+You can copy it into a `.cursorrules` file to encourage Cursor to use it, or otherwise add it to your workflow.

 ## What's a dynamic query?